BigKoala33/Electronics-Labs/Lab 1/README.md

 ### Task 7: Measure sine wave signal

 #### 2.5kHz signal
 The signal seems to be offseted from the GND which is a bit weird.
 I did measure the maximum and minimum with the oscilloscope and obtained **2.40V** and **0.82V** respectivetly which leaves with a pk-to-pk Voltage of **1.58V** which is close enough to 1.65V.
 I then measure in the DC setting using the multimter and obtained **1.64V** which must be the largest positive voltage value measured.
-The AC measurement is **0.48V** and I am unsure what it represents.
-I though it could have been the RMS but it isnt.
+The AC measurement is **0.55V** and I am unsure what it represents.
+After thinking about it and doing some research I concluded that it was the rms which should be around 0.56V which it indeed was.

 Image